couchbase/kv_engine/docs/Architecture.md

 * Starting the dispatch event loop

 ## Connection management
-The `Connection` class represents a Socket (it is used by both clients and server objects).
+The `Connection` class represents a Client connection and it is always associated with a Bucket.
+When the object is created it is associated with the the bucket named "default" if it exists, otherwise it'll use the special bucket "no bucket".
+The user may switch buckets by using the SELECT BUCKET command, and the system _MAY_ automatically kick you out of a bucket and put the connection into the "no bucket" (for instance if someone deletes the bucket).

 The Connection object is bound to a thread object, and never changes.